 The largest lakeshore dunes in the world are also found along Lake Michigan, attracting millions of people annually to the lake’s numerous beaches, coastal state parks and national lakeshores.

 As in the days of the glaciers, some of the lake’s water today empties into the Mississippi River via the Chicago Sanitary & Ship Canal and Illinois River.
-While this canal has facilitated shipping and helped reduce pollution of the lake, in recent years it has also helped unwelcome foreign species like the zebra mussel to spread beyond the Great Lakes basin.
+While this canal has facilitated shipping and helped reduce pollution of the lake, in recent years it has also helped aquatic invasive species into the Great Lakes basin.